 Vaseline may help your cat pass a hairball and is generally considered safe and nontoxic for cats.
 However, we don’t recommend it here at Pet Living since it’s a petroleum product, and there are many other more natural alternatives.

 The Tail End

-Cat hairballs are no picnic for you or your cat, but with regular grooming, properly hydration, a high fiber diet, and sufficient lubrication, they can become nothing more than a minor annoyance.
+Cat hairballs are no picnic for you or your cat, but with regular grooming, proper hydration, a high-fiber diet, and sufficient lubrication, they can become nothing more than a minor annoyance.

 Looking for more ways to keep your cat healthy?
 Download our free cat health checklist!